State guide

 Virginia on Route 17

 Virginia is the inland finish chapter on Route 17.
-The corridor enters from North Carolina, uses Chesapeake as the gateway into Tidewater, reaches Yorktown for colonial-history context, then continues through Fredericksburg before ending at Winchester.
+The corridor enters from North Carolina, uses Chesapeake as the gateway into Tidewater, passes through Newport News and Yorktown for the Hampton Roads and York River history layer, continues through Gloucester, Saluda, and Tappahannock in the Middle Peninsula and Rappahannock middle, resets in Fredericksburg, and then turns through Warrenton, Marshall, Delaplane, and Paris before ending at Winchester.

 Best ways to use Virginia right now

-Start with the page that matches the decision you are making.
+Start with the route layer that matches the decision you are making.
 Virginia can be a finish chapter, a historic stop sequence, or the inland end of a longer Route 17 drive.

 Best gateway